 College and Career Readiness

-The Network has been gathering data from regional educators to develop programs to increase interest in math and computer science.
-Initially, the Network launched the Middle School Math Project which started with 6 pilot projects taking place in the region with the goal of improving middle school math scores.
-Project leaders identified nationally recognized programs that engage students in math activities or provide professional development to teachers.
-The Network then arranged for funding sources, encouraged local school districts to apply for participation and selected final participants.
+The Network collaborates with regional entities to increase interest and performance in math, science and computer science.
+Initially, the Network launched the Middle School Math Project with the goal of improving middle school math scores.
+Project leaders identified nationally recognized programs that engage students in math activities and to provide professional development to teachers.

 Employer Talent Pipeline

-Mid Michigan Community College and Delta College facilitate an Employer Talent Pipeline Project to encourage business and education partnerships with a primary goal of increasing experiential learning to enhance the regional workforce.
+The Employer Talent Pipeline Project encourages business and education partnerships with a primary goal of increasing experiential learning to enhance the regional workforce.